 Saddle bone deformities are not usually painful in and of themselves.
 The primary problem with a saddle bone deformity is trying to find shoes that will accommodate the bump on the top of the

 foot.
 Also, saddle bone deformities tend to develop immediately beneath the deep peroneal nerve.
 Painful nerve compression of the deep peroneal nerve can result when pressure is applied to the nerve and underlying saddle bone deformity by the laces and the tongue of a shoe.

-The focus of a nerve entrapment can be located by a test called a Tinel's sign.
+The primary location of the nerve entrapment can be located by a test called a Tinel's sign.
 A Tinel's sign is said to be positive when the location of the entrapment is tapped with two fingers and tingles occur.
 The tingling can be localized to the area of entrapment or extend distally into the toes.
 A positive Tinel's sign is often found in conjunction with a saddle bone deformity due to compression and irritation of the deep peroneal nerve.

-The following images show the normal path of the deep peroneal nerve (green line) and the location of an entrapment found in saddle bone deformities.
-A positive Tinel's sign would result by tapping with the two fingers on the top of the foot.
+The images to the left show the normal path of the deep peroneal nerve (green line) and the location of an entrapment found in saddle bone deformities.
+A positive Tinel's sign would result by tapping with two fingers on the top of the foot.

 Causes and contributing factors